nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 We like failures.
 Ouch.
 Both take full.
 Okay.
 Alright.

+---

+### Session Play - Part 6

 And that is my turn.
 Alright.
 K. So she is actually going to go up here, up over here.
 Yeah.

 Right about there.
 Oh, wow.
 She does the same thing.
 Hello, friend.
-She's gonna run up to, Carson, and she's gonna attack.
+She's gonna run up to, Karsten, and she's gonna attack.

 Oh.
 She's gonna crit.
 Oh my gosh.
 Yep.
 Sure is.